GustaDev9/GustaDev9/README.md

 ## 🚀 About Me

-I am a high school student focused on becoming a backend developer.
+I'm a high school student focused on becoming a backend developer.

+I have experience with JavaScript fundamentals, Python (including OOP), and basic Node.js.
-Currently studying JavaScript, Node.js and MySQL, building projects to strengthen backend fundamentals.
+Currently learning MySQL and preparing to build REST APIs to strengthen my backend skills.

 ---